 California's education funding system, the Local Control Funding Formula (LCFF) provides an opportunity to see if less compliance and regulation can result in better student outcomes.
 The old funding system allocated money to specific programs, and required extensive compliance reports that ate up valuable school site administrator time and created barriers to local strategies for school improvement.

 Allowing administrators to do more with the time and money they already have might help to create better student outcomes.

 As discussed above, teacher pay in America has fallen relative to other employment over the long term.
 Nevertheless, teacher salaries comprise the largest portion of the cost of education.

 Teacher salaries are determined through collective bargaining between school districts and unions.
 Some argue that collective bargaining drives up the cost of education by paying uniform wages to all teachers at a level higher than the market would command without union involvement.
 There is considerable evidence to support this claim; as discussed in Lesson 7.5, collective bargaining has slowed the relative erosion of teacher pay relative to other jobs requiring similar preparation.
-Some efforts to "do more with less" in education look to reduce the scope of collective bargaining, or to differentiate teacher pay in ways that would make teacher salaries more responsive to market conditions.
+Some efforts to "do more with less" in education look to reduce the scope of collective bargaining, or to differentiate teacher pay in ways that would make teacher salaries more responsive (or vulnerable) to market conditions.